 Beyond traditional offerings in programming, networking, databases, data structures and algorithms, our major has included some interesting and challenging courses such as Machine Learning, Data Mining, Neural Networks and Computational Biology.
 Coursework within the major responds to current trends in the field.
 The newest versions of software are used for teaching, and special courses are offered to introduce new topics.

 Why Major in?

-- Join 100% of Houghton Computer Science graduates who are employed or attending graduate school within one year of graduation
+- Join 100 percent of Houghton computer science graduates who are employed or attending graduate school within one year of graduation.

-Our Computer Science program allows professors and students to develop close working relationships as we strive together toward the goal of academic excellence and spiritual growth.
-The student offices are right next to the professors' offices.
-After the formal classes end, we spend our afternoons working together at the office chalkboards, discussing research problems and encouraging one another.
+Our computer science program allows professors and students to develop close working relationships as we strive together toward the goal of academic excellence and spiritual growth.
+Student office spaces are right next to professors' offices, allowing for collaboration outside of the classroom.

 Undergraduate Research in Computer Science

 A prominent feature of our program is extensive collaborative research between faculty and students, which is offered in various ways including summer research, Honors projects and computer science courses.

 Students are actively involved in the whole research process, from reading papers in a particular area and formulating problems to solve to implementing the solutions in various computer languages and, finally, writing a scientific paper to publish.
 Fourteen papers by our students have been published in different peer-reviewed journals.
 These papers cover a wide array of topics including siRNA prediction, chemosensitivity, HIV, lung cancer, influenza, computer network security and social networks.
 Such opportunities can be significant in choosing career direction and getting internships or jobs.